 One final thought goes back to the idea of giving animals a day of rest.
 While they do get a break in hunting pressure from humans, game animals like deer, rabbits and squirrels still must worry about natural predators like bears, wolves, coyotes and mountain lions.
 They don't take a day off.

 One could argue this "day of rest" makes no difference to animals.
 It is not likely most animals realize which days are safe and which ones are not.

 The future of Sunday hunting bans

 Personally, I feel it is only a matter of time before every blue law affecting hunting is repealed.
+It will probably start slow before moving statewide in most areas.
 In many ways, it seems the Sunday hunt ban debate mirrors the arguments I saw here in Michigan over the legalization of crossbows.
 There were hunters on both sides of the fence.
 Some were for and others were vocally against them.